strawlab/pyopy/README.md

 pip install oct2py
 ```

- - pip-install pyopy in your environment (releases coming sometime soon).
+ - *pip install* pyopy in your environment.

 ```sh
 # You can install the last release from pypi